 - What is TexBook?
 The required textbook/digital content for this course is available to you in Blackboard from the first day of class.
-The charge for the textbook/digital content is the lowest price available from the publisher and bookstore and is included in your tuition. - How do I access my TexBook?
+The fee for the textbook/digital content is the lowest price available from the publisher and bookstore and is included in your tuition/fee payment. - How do I access my TexBook?
 Your course material is in your Blackboard course from the first day of class.
-Access to your course material is provided either by VitalSource or other links inside your Blackboard course.
-VitalSource (and many publisher's) ebook features include the ability to hear the text read aloud, highlight, take notes, create flash cards, see word definitions, build study guides, print select pages, and download 100% of the book for offline access. - Help with TexBook issues and support: check with your professor or visit: https://support.vitalsource.com/hc/en-us/requests/new (available 24/7 via chat, email, phone, and text) - Opting out of TexBook: Participating in TexBook is not mandatory, and you can choose to opt out.
-However, by opting out you will lose access to the course textbook/digital content and competitive pricing, and you will need to purchase the required course material on your own.
-If you drop the class or opt-out before the opt-out deadline, the TexBook fee will be automatically refunded to your SPC account.
-The optout deadline for Fall and Spring is the twelfth-class day.
-The opt-out deadline for shorter terms varies between the second- and third-class day.
+Access to your course material is provided either by RedShelf or other links inside your Blackboard course.
+RedShelf (and many publisher's) ebook features include the ability to hear the text read aloud, highlight, take notes, create flash cards, see word definitions, build study guides, print select pages, and download up to 20% of the book for offline access. - Help with TexBook issues and support: check with your professor and/or contact https://solve.redshelf.com/hc/en-us/requests/new - Opting out of TexBook: Participating in TexBook is not mandatory, and you can choose to optout.
+However; by opting-out you will lose access to the course [textbook/digital content] and competitive pricing, and you will need to purchase the required course material on your own.
+If you drop the class or opt-out before the opt-out deadline, the TexBook charge will be automatically refunded to your SPC account.
+The opt-out deadline for Fall and Spring is the twelfth class day.
+The opt-out deadline for shorter terms varies between the second and third class day.

 Please consult with your professor before deciding to opt-out.

 If you still feel that you should purchase the course textbook/materials on your own, send an opt-out email to tfewell4texasbookcompany@gmail.com.
 Include your first name, last name, student ID number, and the course you are opting out of.
 Once you have been opted-out, you will receive a confirmation email.
 If you need assistance with the process, contact the SPC Bookstore: